 - Awardees are required to complete the following:

-- Four interviews with faculty from 2-year or 4-year colleges and universities that are in STEM fields AND/OR individuals who work in STEM industry.
+- Two interviews with faculty from 2-year or 4-year colleges and universities that are in STEM fields AND/OR individuals who work in STEM industry.

 - Personal video (2 minute) stating “Why I am in a STEM Education and Career Pathway” for posting on the NC Community College System and NC Space Grant websites.

 - Awardees must inform NCSG of any changes in contact information including email, phone, or address.